prev - next - home - no frames - frames

 Love

-The greater love is a mother's; then comes a dog's; then a sweetheart's.
+The greatest love is a mother's; then comes a dog's; then a sweetheart's.

 Polish proverb